Table of contents

 - Make it easy to participate by creating a seamless and inviting sign-up process for your customers.

 - Give your customers easy-to-understand reward redemption options.
 Don’t make it a challenge for them to redeem their rewards once they’ve made the effort to participate.

 With the right structure and rewards, your loyalty program will be a valuable tool for helping your coffee shop grow.

-Once you have a basic understanding of how you want your coffee shop loyalty program to work, you can start to explore advanced strategies for increasing customer engagement and repeat sales.
+Once you have a basic understanding of how you want your coffee shop loyalty program to work and gauge whether or not it’s working, you can begin to explore advanced strategies for increasing customer engagement and repeat sales.